Heather Cooan

 Experiment with different cooking techniques, try grilling or roasting.
 Try new herbs and spices.
 Just experiment and try new things, there are so many options!

-You can do this, just stick with it.
-Hopefully these tips help those of you who are struggling through getting used to things.
-If you have additional tips and tricks to stay the course I’d love to hear about them.
+You can do this, stick with it.
+Hopefully, these tips help those of you who are struggling to get used to things.
+If you have additional tips and tricks to stay the course I'd love to hear about them.
 Please share in the comments!

 Shop Paleo Cookbooks on Amazon!